-In celebration of Veterans Day, meet ORA Orthopedics Physician Assistant Bradi Kipper.
+In celebration of Memorial Day, meet ORA Orthopedics Physician Assistant Bradi Kipper.
 Bradi shares the story of his military service as Captain in the Army National Guard, the importance of family and friends, and the joys of helping patients in the Quad Cities.

 Meet ORA Orthopedics Physician Assistant: Bradi Kipper